quangvu32/NoteSQL1/README.md

-# React Native Note app with SQLite
+# Mini project: React Native Note app with SQLite
 Using 'react-native-sqlite-storage' as database